 Canada Learning Code seeks to grow our Chapter Team

-We are currently looking for a bright, entrepreneurial, tech-savvy individual with overwhelming initiative to help us lead our Teens Learning Code program to Toronto.
+We are currently looking for a bright, entrepreneurial, tech-savvy individual with overwhelming initiative to help us bring & lead our Teens Learning Code program to Hamilton, Ontario.
 This is a part-time, volunteer position.
 Our Chapter Leads earn an honorarium as a thank you for their contribution.

 Empower Canadian teens to learn beginner-friendly technical skills, build your network of technical and tech-savvy people in your city, gain experience planning large and small workshops and events, and earn a bit of money supporting a charitable cause!

 If you’re interested in joining the Canada Learning Code team as a Teens Learning Code Chapter Lead, please get in touch with us via the application below.

 At Canada Learning Code, we believe that digital skills are tools of empowerment.
 Our goal is to ensure that all Canadians – particularly women, girls, people with disabilities, Indigenous youth and newcomers – who have been historically underrepresented in the sector are given equal opportunity to build our future.
 We are champions for coding education in Canada, driving results through program design and delivery, strategic industry and public partnerships, educator training, research, advocacy and awareness.
 We aim to empower Canadians in every province and territory to develop computational thinking abilities, through code and other digital skills, equipping them to become creators – not just consumers – of technology.
 We believe that diversity is Canada’s strength and everyone should be given equal opportunity to learn critical 21st century skills.
 Our goal is to level the educational playing field to drive innovation.